 This course provides third year students with direct experience in conducting an independent research project.
 Research projects will involve aspects of study design, sample and/or data collection and statistical analysis, interpretation and completion of written reports.
 This course will require presentations (seminars, poster and reports).
 To participate in this course, students must find an academic supervisor for a research project.

-1. experience in independent research project, including, literature review, project design, data collection and analysis, and interpretation,
+1. Experience in independent research project, including, literature review, project design, data collection and analysis, and interpretation,

-2. developed efficiency in time-management and goal-setting,
+2. Developed efficiency in time-management and goal-setting,

-3. developed skills in critical thinking and problem solving,
+3. Developed skills in critical thinking and problem solving,

-4. enhanced skills in oral communication (content and presentation) and,
+4. Enhanced skills in oral communication (content and presentation) and,

-5. developed appropriate report writing skills.
+5. Developed appropriate report writing skills.

 The content of ENVS3400 is largely the conduct of an independent research project, with the assessment of the oral and written presentation of the research activity.
 Support and training for students undertaking a research project will be via tutorials, workshops and consultations.